 There are two screws, one to define the high limit of the derailleur arm and one to define the low limit of the arm.
-Setting these limits properly will prevent having the chain fall off of the gears in the front by going outside of 1st or 3rd gear.
-After that, the cable tension needs to be adjusted so that the bike will shift smoothly.
+Setting these limits properly will prevent the chain from falling off of the chain rings in the front (by going outside of 1st or 3rd gear).
+Once those high/low limits have been set using the limit screws, the cable tension needs to be adjusted so that the bike will shift smoothly.

-First, shift the bike so that the chain is on the smallest sprocket in the front, and the shifter on the handlebars is indicating 1st gear.
-Now, looking at the body of the derailleur, you will see two screws, right on the top of the derailleur itself.
-I've attached a photo above with these two screws indicated.
-Push the derailleur arm towards the bike, looking inline at the gears from the back of the bike from the front.
-Use a Phillips head to adjust the lower limit screw (the right screw, marked with L in the plastic).
-Loosening this screw will allow this arm to travel closer to the wheel, while tightening it will make the derailleur arm stop farther away from the wheel.
-You want the silver guard that goes around the chain on the derailleur arm to be centered with the smallest gear as shown in the picture below.
+4. Adjust the lower limit screw.
+Keeping your fingers clear of the chain, chain ring, and other moving parts/pinch-points, push the derailleur arm towards the frame of the bike, looking inline at the gears from the back of the bike.
+Use a Phillips head to adjust the lower limit screw (the right screw, marked with a small "L" imprinted in the plastic).
+Loosening this screw, or turning it counter clockwise, will allow the arm to travel closer to the frame.
+Tightening the lower-limit screw by turning clockwise, will make the derailleur arm stop farther away from the frame.
+Adjust the lower limit screw so the derailleur arm is centered on the smallest gear as shown below.

-Now, try leaning the bike forward on the kickstand so that the rear wheel is off the ground.
-Spin the pedals, and shift the bike through the gears, one gear at a time.
-If the bike is having trouble climbing into the next highest gear (as you're shifting from 1 up through the gears to 3) then you should stand at the front of the bike and twist the barrel adjuster half of a turn clockwise.
-If it's having trouble downshifting, from 3 through to 1, then you can try turning the barrel adjuster counterclockwise by half a turn at a time, each time testing to see if the bike shifts smoothly.
+8. Adjust cable tension.
+If the bike has trouble climbing into the next highest gear, stand at the front of the bike and twist the barrel adjuster (circled, below) half of a turn clockwise.
+If it is having trouble downshifting, from 3 through to 1, turn the barrel adjuster counterclockwise by half a turn at a time.
+After each half turn, shift through the gears again to test if the bike shifts smoothly.